rana-aldossary/Project1_Writing-a-Data-Scientist-Blog-Post/README.md

  # File Descriptions
+ In this repository there are following files:
+ * README.md
+ * Writing-a-Data-Scientist-Blog-Post which contains the code in a Jupyter notebook.
  # Result
  In this file we can see the answer of each questions and the summarizing result